datasciencecampus/pygrams/README.md

 python pygrams.py -ds=USPTO-random-10000.pkl.bz2
 ```

-To use your own document dataset, either place in the `./data` folder of pyGrams or change the path using `-pt`.
+To use your own document dataset, please place in the `./data` folder of pyGrams.
 File types currently supported are:

 - pkl.bz2: compressed pickle file containing a dataset
 - xlsx: new Microsoft excel format